TheRustifyer/dotfiles/README.md

 >
 > My configuration assumes that the base shell for the configuration uses [**starship**](https://starship.rs/).
 Obviously, feel free to use
 > whatever shell suits you better.

-### The alias `config`

-By having the **config** alias set, now I can invoke *Git* from any place, and it will now that I am interacting with my configuration bare repository.
-So I can be in any place an directly add anything that I want to be track by my configuration repository.